 The following quotations from the Church Fathers indicate that women do play an active role in the Church and that in the age of the Fathers there were orders of virgins, widows, and deaconesses, but that these women were not ordained.

-The Fathers rejected women's ordination, not because it was incompatible with Christian culture, but because it was incompatible with Christian faith.
+The Fathers rejected women’s ordination, not because it was incompatible with Christian culture, but because it was incompatible with Christian faith.
 Thus, together with biblical declarations, the teaching of the Fathers on this issue formed the tradition of the Church that taught that priestly ordination was reserved to men.
-Throughout medieval times and even up until the present day, this teaching has not changed.
+This teaching has not changed.

 And in 1995 the Congregation for the Doctrine of the Faith, in conjunction with the pope, ruled that this teaching “requires definitive assent, since, founded on the written Word of God, and from the beginning constantly preserved and applied in the tradition of the Church, it has been set forth infallibly by the ordinary and universal magisterium (cf. Second Vatican Council, Dogmatic Constitution on the Church, Lumen Gentium 25:2)” (Response of Oct.
 25, 1995).

 The following quotations from the Fathers constitute a part of the tradition on which this infallible teaching rests.

 “Pretending to consecrate cups mixed with wine, and protracting to great length the word of invocation, [Marcus the Gnostic heretic] contrives to give them a purple and reddish color. . . .
 [H]anding mixed cups to the women, he bids them consecrate these in his presence.